thiblahute/meson-website/Reference-manual.md

 ### run_target ###

 This function creates a new top level target that runs the command specified by positional arguments.
-The script is run from an unspecified directory, and Meson will set three environment variables <tt>MESON_SOURCE_ROOT</tt>, <tt>MESON_BUILD_ROOT</tt> and <tt>MESON_SUBDIR</tt> that specify the source directory, build directory and subdirectory the target was defined in, respectively.
+The script is run from an unspecified directory, and Meson will set three environment variables `MESON_SOURCE_ROOT`, `MESON_BUILD_ROOT` and `MESON_SUBDIR` that specify the source directory, build directory and subdirectory the target was defined in, respectively.

 ### set_variable ###

 Assigns a value to the given variable name.
-Calling <tt>set_variable('foo', bar)</tt> is equivalent to <tt>foo = bar</tt>.
+Calling `set_variable('foo', bar)` is equivalent to `foo = bar`.

 ### shared_library ###

 Builds a shared library with the given sources.
-Positional and keyword arguments are the same as for <tt>executable</tt> with the following extra keyword arguments.
+Positional and keyword arguments are the same as for `executable` with the following extra keyword arguments.

 - `version` a string specifying the version of this shared library, such as *1.1.0*
 - `soversion` a string specifying the soversion of this shared library, such as 0